 Joe Thomas retired, leaving the Browns in need of offensive tackle help.
-The team brought in Chris Hubbard recently, but still need to fill one more hole at tackle.
+The team brought in Chris Hubbard, but still need to fill one more hole at tackle.

-Even though they signed Nate Solder, the Giants seem poised to lose some interior linemen in free agency.
+Even though they signed Nate Solder, the Giants could use some upgrades to the interior of their offensive line.
 Here's tough blocker to reestablish a physical ground game.

 The Browns need more cornerback talent, and here is a player who could be a future solid starter.